NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

 ### Step 1: Build

 First build and test the executables, as follows.
-Remember, you may first need to `module load` Go 1.20 or later and Rust 1.65 or later, or otherwise obtain those tools.
+Remember, you may first need to `module load` Go 1.20 or later (and for some older code in attic/, Rust 1.65 or later, but it's OK to not build these old programs), or otherwise obtain those tools.

 ```
   cd $JOBANALYZER/code